Bio

 About My Work

-Each piece begins in stillness and unfolds through a process of listening to color, gesture, and the unseen.
-I approach the canvas as a collaborator, allowing forms to emerge through spontaneous mark-making and presence.
-For me, painting is a conversation with the divine, the earth, and the energy that connects them.
+Through layered acrylics, intuitive movement, and symbolic imagery, I create compositions that confront dualities: chaos and order, shadow and light, grounding and transcendence.
+Each piece begins in stillness and unfolds through color, gesture, and inner guidance.
+I approach the canvas as a collaborator, following where the energy wants to go.
+Painting is both a surrender and a declaration, a living conversation with the divine, the earth, and the unseen energy that binds them.

 About the Artist

-Her paintings have been exhibited in Washington, Oregon, and Utah, and can be found in private collections around the U.S. and beyond.
-Select pieces are also available through the Northwest Museum of Arts & Culture’s Art Source program and at local venues in Southern Utah.
+Her paintings have been exhibited across the Pacific Northwest and Intermountain West and are held in private collections nationally and abroad.
+Select works are available through the Northwest Museum of Arts & Culture’s Art Source program, locally at Gallery 873, and at venues in Southern Utah.

 For private viewings, custom workshops, or creative collaborations, feel free to reach out directly.